presleyp/Speriment/README.md

 record answers, and so on, you simply describe the structure and contents of your experiment.

-I am still getting it set up to work with PsiTurk, but you can test out your JSON file and Speriment's behavior in your browser.
-Just edit test/viewpage.html to refer to your own JSON file and experiment, and then open viewpage.html file in your browser.

 ###The structure of a Speriment

 ####Blocks